wireapp/brand/text/glossary/index.md

 {: #self-conversation} ~~self conversation~~ → profile
 : Deprecated internal term for profile

+{: #service} service
+: An external application or utility that can be added to a conversation.
+Users can search for services by name to add them to a conversation.
+Once a service is added, a [bot](#bot) represents the service in the conversation.

 {: #settings} settings
 : In-app dialog used to configure certain aspects of the app experience.